Types of Dryer Plugs: How to Replace Your Dryer Cord

 Connect the grounded (green) wire to the grounded screw or port and tighten.

-Connect the hooked end of the neutral (white) wire to the port under the center screw of the terminal block.
-Squeeze and tighten.
+Connect the end of the neutral (white) wire to the port under the center screw of the terminal block.
+Tighten securely.

-Connect the hooked ends of the other two wires under the outer terminal block screws.
-Squeeze and tighten.
+Connect the ends of the black and red wires to the other two ports under the outer terminal block screws.
+Tighten securely.

 Step 5: Re-Attach the Cover Plate

-Insert the cover plate over the wiring and secure with screws.
+Insert the cover plate over the wiring and secure it with screws.

 Plug the power cord into the 4-prong outlet.